hw-sw-contracts/revizor-artifact/README.md

 It will test the CPU against a version of CT-COND that does not permit cache eviction by speculative stores.

 The expected result is that the execution detects a violation within an hour.
 The script should finish with a message ```===== Violations detected ====``` followed by the description of the violation and some statistics.
+(If you run this command on an earlier Intel CPU, the expected result is no violations.)

 You can find the counterexample test case in the results' directory, named `violation-TIMESTAMP.asm`.
 To verify that it is indeed the speculative store eviction, execute:
 ```shell
 ./experiment_2_speculative_store_eviction/validate.sh RESULTS_DIRECTORY/violation-TIMESTAMP.asm
 ```

 This will fuzz the test case against CT-COND, which permits speculative store eviction.
-The fuzzing is expected to complete without a violation.
+The fuzzing is expected to complete with no violations.

 ## Experiment 3: Fuzzing speed and detection time (XX human-minutes + XX compute-minutes)